kmkr/splendid-nudibranch/content.md

 Loc		Perhentian Besar, Malaysia
 Tags	2015 shark
 Latin	Carcharhinus melanopterus
-Desc	Patrolling the shallows, half a dozen or so juvenile blacktips are using the safe nursing grounds just outside a small beach on Perhentians to practice the skill of hunting.
+Desc	Each day these and many more juvenile sharks hanged around just outside the beach.
+They didn't seem to bother me too much and let me swim with them while they were trying to catch a meal.

 DSC09129.jpg

-Title
+Title	Juvenile Blacktip Reef Shark
 Loc		Perhentian Besar, Malaysia
 Tags	2015
-Latin
+Latin	Carcharhinus melanopterus
-Desc
+Desc	Patrolling the shallows, half a dozen or so juvenile blacktips are using the safe nursing grounds just outside a small beach on Perhentians to practice the skill of hunting.

 IMG_3351.jpg